The Pleasure of His Company: Plot

-San Francisco debutante Jessica Poole hasn't seen her father "Pogo" Poole since the divorce between him and her mother Katharine, many years before.
+San Francisco debutante Jessica Poole hasn't seen her father, "Pogo" Poole, since the divorce between him and her mother, Katharine, many years before.
 Pogo went off to travel the world and enjoy himself, while Katharine remarried to stodgy banker Jim Dougherty.

 Now Jessica is about to marry Roger Henderson, a cattle rancher from the Valley of the Moon in Sonoma County, and Pogo has been invited to the wedding.

 Pogo arrives, as charming as he ever was.
 He is delighted by Jessica, and captivates her in return.
 He makes peace with Katharine, and even wins over Toy, the Doughertys' prized cook, though not Jim and Roger.

 But Pogo is still as irresponsible as before.
-He invites Jessica to come away with him and "see the world".
+He invites Jessica to come away with him and "see the world."
 He even tries to break up her engagement, to Katharine's dismay.
 He also seems to be coming between Jim and Katharine, who has never quite got over her love for him.

 Despite Pogo's maneuvers, the wedding goes through.
 But Pogo has reserved two airline tickets: who's going with him?
-Jim, fearing that Pogo has won over Kathrine again, escorts Pogo to the airport with Katharine and her father.
+Jim, fearing that Pogo has won over Katharine again, escorts Pogo to the airport with Katharine and her father.
 Jim, stopping Katharine from buying cigarettes in the airport, fears she is leaving him to meet Pogo at the plane.
 Jim, Katharine, and her father standing in the waiting room to see Pogo off.
-Katharine is angered to see that Pogo has taken Jessica's portrait, To which Jim calms her down saying "Let him have it after all the poor guy is alone".
-Katharines father then points to someone with Pogo, Only for it to be revealed as Toy, much to Jims dismay.
+Katharine is angered to see that Pogo has taken Jessica's portrait, to which Jim calms her down saying, "Let him have it.
+After all, the poor guy is alone."
+Katharine's father then points to someone with Pogo, only for it to be revealed as Toy, much to Jim's dismay.
 Pogo and Katharine share a heartfelt smile and gaze into each other's eyes.
 Pogo boards a plane – with Toy.

 Cast

 At the time this film was released, Fred Astaire had given up dancing on screen.
 He had recently completed a dramatic performance in On the Beach in 1959 and retired from dancing in films because he was getting old.
 He wouldn't do another Hollywood musical until Finian's Rainbow was released in 1968.
 However, he did dance a little in this film during the party sequence, and even sang briefly as he teased Lilli Palmer.
-Famed costume designer Edith Head, who designed dresses for the film, appeared early in the film, showing dresses to Debbie Reynolds.
+Famed costume designer Edith Head, who designed dresses for the film, appears early in the film, showing dresses to Debbie Reynolds.